Chart Color Schemes

 St Ives is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-St Ives' cultural diversity is notable, with 34.1% speaking a language other than English at home and 48.4% born overseas.
-Christianity is the predominant religion, comprising 43.4%.
-Notably, Judaism is overrepresented at 8.3%, higher than Greater Sydney's average of 2.5%.
+St Ives has a high level of cultural diversity, with 34.1% of its population speaking a language other than English at home and 48.4% born overseas.
+Christianity is the main religion in St Ives, making up 43.4% of people there.
+However, Judaism is notably overrepresented, comprising 8.3% of the population compared to the Greater Sydney average of 2.5%.

 Frequently Asked Questions - Diversity